 Travel time: approx. 30 minutes

-The RE3 train takes you to the historic Chorin train station in the middle of Brandenburg in just 30 minutes.
+The RE3 train will take you to the historic Chorin train station in the middle of Brandenburg in just 30 minutes.
 From there, an idyllic hiking trail leads through beautiful forests to an imposing monastery complex.
-The famous building complex is an architectural landmark of brick Gothic architecture, as are the Grey Monastery and the monastery ruins in Mitte, for example.
-In the complex, you will find a café as well as a permanent exhibition on the history of the monastery from the 13th century.
-A second hiking trail then takes you back to the station on a circular route or you can spend a few relaxing hours at the nearby Amtssee lake before heading back home.
+The famous building ensemble is an architectural landmark of Brick Gothic architecture, as are, for example, the Gray Monastery and the monastery ruins in Mitte.
+In addition to a café, the complex also houses a permanent exhibition on the history of the 13th-century monastery.
+A second hiking trail takes you back to the station, or you can spend a few relaxing hours at the nearby Amtssee lake before heading home.

 Dresden